TheClams/lr2021-apps/Readme.md

  * single press in TX sends a packet
  * single press in RX show some stats

+## FLRC

+The `flrc_txrx` demonstrate a simple packet TX/RX between 2 boards.
+The RX is configure to accept packet with 3 different syncwords.
+ * long press allow to change the board role (TX or RX)
+ * single press in TX sends a packet
+ * double press in TX change the syncword (iterate over 3 predefine value)
+ * single press in RX show some stats

 ## BLE

 The `ble_txrx` is a very basic BLE sniffer: